Last updated:

 Overview

-All refugees should have access to curative and preventive healthcare services, whether they live in refugee camps or out-of-camp (including urban) situations.
-UNHCR will support Ministries of Health to open and strengthen access.
+All refugees should have access to quality integrated curative and preventive healthcare services, that is safe, effective and patient oriented, whether they live in refugee camps or out-of-camp (including urban) situations.
+UNHCR will work with Ministries of Health and partners to strengthen access to primary health care facilities.

 Main guidance